-In order to conduct a primary inspection, inspectors observe learning and teaching, scrutinise documentation and the children's written work and hold formal and informal discussions with children, teachers and staff with specific responsibilities.
+Inspectors observe learning and teaching, scrutinise documentation and the children's written work and hold formal and informal discussions with children, teachers and staff with specific responsibilities.

-These arrangements include:
+The arrangements for inspection include:

 - a meeting with representatives from the governors; - meetings with groups of children; and - the opportunity for the parents, teaching and support staff to complete a confidential, online questionnaire.